peregrineshahin/ChessProgrammingWiki/content/TCEC_Season_9.md

 ### The new Houdini

-The first game of Stage 3 between [Houdini 200716](Houdini "Houdini") and [Komodo 10.1](Komodo "Komodo") caused some commotion, since the new parameters of the updated version Komodo **10.1** as provided by its authors concerning [contempt](Contempt_Factor "Contempt Factor") (7 instead of 10) and dynamism (the new default 115 instead of 110 - lower settings favors static advantages like [material](Material "Material") and [pawn structure](Pawn_Structure "Pawn Structure"), while a higher settings prioritizes short-term ("dynamic") advantages like [mobility](Mobility "Mobility") and [threats to the king](King_Safety "King Safety") [[8]](#cite_note-8) ) were not set by the TCEC staff.
-Unfortunately, the wrong settings were only noticed at the end of the game [[9]](#cite_note-9) , when Komodo 10.1 was about to lose versus the new development version of Houdini.
+The first game of Stage 3 between [Houdini 200716](Houdini "Houdini") and [Komodo 10.1](Komodo "Komodo") caused some commotion, since the new parameters of the updated version Komodo **10.1** as provided by its authors concerning [contempt](Contempt_Factor "Contempt Factor") (7 instead of 10) and dynamism (the new default 115 instead of 110 - lower settings favors static advantages like [material](Material "Material") and [pawn structure](Pawn_Structure "Pawn Structure"), while a higher settings prioritizes short-term ("dynamic") advantages like [mobility](Mobility "Mobility") and [threats to the king](King_Safety "King Safety") <a id="cite-note-8" href="#cite-ref-8">[8]</a> ) were not set by the TCEC staff.
+Unfortunately, the wrong settings were only noticed at the end of the game <a id="cite-note-9" href="#cite-ref-9">[9]</a> , when Komodo 10.1 was about to lose versus the new development version of Houdini.
 While the correct decision was to replay the game, it gave breeding ground for conspiracy theorists.